zk-phi/preact-web-components/Readme.md

 </form-field>
 ```

-Note that `children` slot does not need explicit declaration and automatically created by default (You may ignore or dispose it though).
+Note that `children` slot does not need explicit declaration and automatically created by default (which you may ignore to dispose).

-### `properties`
+### `properties` and `attribute`

-Use this parameter to create local states, that are both accessible from inside the Preact component, and outside (i.e. the vanilla JS world).
+Use this parameter to create local states, that are both accessible from the Preact world, and the vanilla JS world.

+They look like signals from the Preact world, so that components may subscribe to their value changes.

 For an example, when you have a component like this: